The Pebble and the Penguin: Home media

 The Pebble and the Penguin was released on VHS and LaserDisc by MGM/UA Home Video on August 15, 1995.

 Throughout 1997, songs from the film were released alongside others from the MGM vaults in four MGM Sing-Along cassettes released by MGM/UA Home Video.
 The loosely themed tapes had titles such as "Searching for Your Dreams", "Having Fun", and "Being Happy".
 The Pebble and the Penguin was first released by MGM Home Entertainment on DVD on January 19, 1999.

 A "Family Fun Edition" of the film was released only in the United States and Canada on March 27, 2007, by 20th Century Fox Home Entertainment.
-Though, they were initially unsatisfied with how the movie turned out, Don Bluth and Gary Goldman returned to supervise the restoration for the "Family Fun Edition", which features color corrections, refielded scenes to hide missing effects and correct other errors from the theatrical and LaserDisc releases and the VHS and un-restored 1999 print of the DVD releases.
-The Family Fun Edition was nominated for the Satellite Award for Best Youth DVD.
+Though they were initially unsatisfied with how the film turned out, Don Bluth and Gary Goldman returned to supervise the restoration for the "Family Fun Edition", which features color corrections, refielded scenes to hide missing effects and correct other errors from the theatrical release.

 The 2007 DVD release of The Pebble and the Penguin was, according to The Hindu News, a part of a wave of penguin-related media consisting of March of the Penguins, Happy Feet, Farce of the Penguins and Surf's Up.
 This trend was also picked up on by The Paramas Post and The Age.
-In 2010, the film was re-released, along with Rock-a-Doodle, as a double-sided DVD, but the DVD print utilized is the open matte and un-restored 1999 DVD.
+In 2010, the film was re-released, along with Rock-a-Doodle, as a double-sided DVD, but the print used was the un-restored 1999 DVD.

 The film was released on Blu-ray for the first time on October 11, 2011.